AlisaGagina/RandomHTML/gradegrinder/README.md

 # Grade Grinder

-From Day of Hacking 2018 I believe
+From Day of Hacking 2018 I believe.

 Try the [url](https://perfect-birth.glitch.me/)